+The full account of this lifetime is told in the Maha-Ummagga Jataka (#546), while the Bhuri-Panha Jataka only relates this single incident from that story.

 The Bodhisatta was once a king’s advisor.
-The full account of this lifetime is told in the Maha-Ummagga Jataka (#546) while the Bhuri-Panha Jataka only relates this single incident from that story.

-After four of King Vedeha’s advisors framed the Bodhisatta for stealing from the king, he fled to save his life.
-The goddess that lived in the royal parasol missed hearing the Bodhisatta preach and threatened to kill the king if he did not bring the Bodhisatta back.
+After four of King Vedeha’s other advisors framed the Bodhisatta for stealing from the king, he fled to save his life.
+The goddess who lived in the royal parasol missed hearing the Bodhisatta preach and threatened to kill the king if he did not bring the Bodhisatta back.
 The terrified king sent men out to find the Bodhisatta, and when one of them did, he was covered in clay from having just finished working at a potter’s wheel.
-The man, being from the faction of Senaka, the chief advisor, insulted the Bodhisatta for having sunk so low despite supposedly possessing such wisdom, and the Bodhisatta shot back that he would restore his prosperity when the time was right.
-And the fact that he was needed to answer the goddess’s riddles proved that wisdom is superior to riches.
+The man, being from the faction of the king’s chief advisor, insulted the Bodhisatta for having sunk so low despite supposedly possessing such wisdom, and the Bodhisatta shot back that he would restore his prosperity when the time was right.
+And, he added, the fact that he was needed to answer the goddess’s riddles proved that wisdom is superior to riches.

 In the Lifetime of the Buddha

-One day some of the Buddha’s disciples were discussing his supreme wisdom.
-In particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
-When the Buddha heard them talking about it, he told them this story so they knew he’d had perfect knowledge in the past too.
+One day some of the Buddha’s disciples were discussing his supreme wisdom; in particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
+When the Buddha heard them talking about it, he told them this story so they knew that he’d also had perfect knowledge in the past.

 King Vedeha was an earlier birth of Laludayi, an elder disciple of the Buddha who was so shy that he could not speak when around more than a single other person, and he often said one thing when he meant another.
 Senaka was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha, and the other three advisors were earlier births of Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.